 Performance of a Geriatric Chest, Upper and Lower Extremity exam is required by the ARRT.
-Additional Geriatric exams are encouraged and will be designated as geriatric in the notes section of the Clinical Tally Sheet in Trajecsys as Specialty Exams.
+Additional Geriatric exams are encouraged and will be designated as geriatric in the notes section of the Clinical Tally Sheet in Trajecsys as

+Specialty Exams.
 Students are encouraged to complete these exams on patients at least 65 years old and physically or cognitively impaired as a result of aging to document experience with geriatric patients.
+Physical or cognitive impairment is up to the discretion of the CI.
+The point of a geriatric comp with an individual with a physical or cognitive impairment is to have the student provide additional assistance and/or adjust the procedure to accommodate the patient.
 Speech pathology/modified barium swallow exam on patients at least 65 years old may be performed to qualify as a documented "performed" geriatric contrast study.